 Protect yourself when you buy your new car: We reveal the tricks of the trade

-In the UK, buying a new car means you’re highly unlikely to be hit by a scam, but according to the Office of Fair Trading, scams are costing car buyers £3million a year.
-There are still some pitfalls to watch out for, and even more so if you’re buying a used vehicle.
+In the UK, buying a new car means you’re highly unlikely to be hit by a scam but, before it was closed in Apil 2014, the Office of Fair Trading said dodgy deals were still costing car buyers around £3million a year.
+There are still some pitfalls to watch out for, even more so if you’re buying a used vehicle.

 While online retailers are becoming more and more reputable, there are still plenty of fraudsters who are willing to con you out of your money by pretending to sell cars that don’t actually exist.
-If a company is selling a car at much below the market value, then beware; it's more than likely too good to be true.
+If a company is selling a car significantly below its market value, then beware; it could be too good to be true.
 Companies that have clear contact details like landline phone numbers and professional email addresses are more likely to be trustworthy.

 If you’re buying from a franchised dealer, it's unlikely you’ll find yourself affected by stolen cars.
 However, wherever you’re buying a car from – new or used – it's worth checking that the retailer has the right to sell you that car.
 Companies like HPI will tell you who the vehicle really belongs to, whether or not it's stolen, or if the car has any outstanding finance against it.

-Vehicle history checks like these also reveal if a car has previously been recorded as written off or damaged in an accident.
+Vehicle history checks also reveal if a car has previously been recorded as written off or damaged in an accident.
 This is particularly important if you’re the second registered owner on the vehicle's V5 document as the seller may not be entirely honest if they want to get the highest possible price.
-If it has suffered any damage previously, this could significantly reduce its resale value and could even mean the car is unsafe to drive.
+If it has suffered any damage previously, its resale value could be significantly reduced and it could even mean the car is unsafe to drive.

 Know the total cost of the car

 Don’t be fooled into paying a lower interest rate for a longer period of time, as you’ll end up paying more in the end.
 Know how much you want to pay overall for a car and, without discussing how much you want to pay per month, make this known to the dealer.